Structural parameters and possible association of the Ultra-Faint Dwarfs Pegasus III and Pisces II from deep Hubble Space Telescope photometry: Introduction

 \section{Introduction}

 Ultra-faint dwarf (UFD) galaxies are the most dark-matter-dominated systems discovered, and thus a preferred laboratory for studying how well cosmological models predict behavior on small scales.
 The widely accepted Lambda Cold Dark Matter ($\Lambda$CDM) model uses the hierarchical accretion of low-mass systems to explain the growth of dark matter halos \citep[e.g.,][]{NFW1997}.
-As UFDs occupy the least-massive dark matter halos discovered, they could be considered remnants of this hierarchical process while themselves having the simplest assembly histories.
+As UFDs occupy the least-massive dark matter halos discovered, they could be considered remnants of this hierarchical process while themselves having formed prior to the epoch of reionization and undergoing little evolution since then \citep[e.g.,][]{Ricotti2005,Gnedin2006,Bovill2009}.

 The dark matter halos in which UFDs reside have extrapolated virial masses of approximately 10$^9$~M$_{\odot}$ \citep[e.g.,][]{Strigari2008}, about two orders of magnitude smaller than where the $\Lambda$CDM theory predicts central dark matter densities in apparent contrast with observations.
-For example, in the mid-1990s, the cusp-core issue arose when observations of dwarf spiral galaxies showed cored mass distributions rather than the cusps predicted by dark-matter-only simulations \citep[e.g.,][]{Flores1994,Moore1994}.
-This was also found to be the case for Local Group dwarf spheroidals such as Draco and Fornax \citep[e.g.,][]{Read2005,Goerdt2006}, although other analyses have suggested that dSphs are consistent with the expected dark matter density profiles \citep[e.g.,][]{Jardel2013,Breddels2013,Strigari2017,Read2018,Read2019}.
+Dark-matter-only simulations predict cusps, while observations of dwarf spiral and dwarf spheroidal galaxies (dSphs) show cored mass distributions \citep[e.g.,][]{Flores1994,Moore1994,Read2005,Goerdt2006}.
+Other analyses have suggested that dSphs are consistent with the expected dark matter density profiles \citep[e.g.,][]{Jardel2013,Breddels2013,Strigari2017,Read2018,Read2019}.

 A limiting factor for observational constraints is that we are often restricted to line-of-sight (LOS) velocity data of the stars residing in dwarf galaxies, and with no information on the tangential velocity components, we suffer from the mass-anisotropy degeneracy.
 It will thus take more information, such as the shape of the velocity distribution or galactic internal proper motions (PMs), in addition to radial velocities to be able to distinguish a dark matter central core or cusp \citep[e.g.,][]{Strigari2007,Read2021,Guerra2022}.
 Once we have full kinematic information, current virial mass estimators can be extended to further constrain UFD dark matter halo properties \citep{Errani2018}.
 In the meantime, we can use more easily measured UFD properties such as half-light radius and luminosity to explore the population as a whole, as well as their simulated analogs.